Tapo C675D

 Best for

-Best for large yards, driveways, gates, sheds, rural properties, and buyers who want dual-4K coverage, solar power, local storage, and tracking without relying on a subscription.
+Best for large yards, driveways, gates, rural properties, and Tapo users who want one solar-powered camera to combine wide coverage, tracking, local storage, and strong night performance.

 Not for